Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Introduction

 The rest of the paper is organized as follows.
-Section \ref{s2} describes SSGLM and Section \ref{s3} introduces the theoretical properties.
-Section \ref{s4} describes the inferential procedure and Section \ref{s5} extends it to accommodate any subvectors of parameters of interest.
+Section \ref{s2} describes the SSGLM {procedure} and Section \ref{s3} introduces {its} theoretical properties.
+Section \ref{s4} describes the inferential procedure and Section \ref{s5} extends it to accommodate any sub-vectors of parameters of interest.
 Section \ref{s6} provides simulations and comparisons with the existing methods.
-Section \ref{s7} reports the analysis of the BLCSC data.
+Section \ref{s7} reports {our} analysis of the BLCSC data.
 We conclude the paper with a brief discussion in Section \ref{s8}.